m-darawsheh/Transport-Delay/readme.md

 1. User inputs relevant data through the web interface.
 2. The application processes the input and makes a prediction.
 3. The result is displayed on the `/result` page.

+## workflow

+1. abedalmuhdi collected the data and clean it and prepare it for the model training.
+2. The model was trained using the cleaned data by abedalmuhdi.
+3. While abedalmuhdi was looking for the data, we decided to make the flask application.
+4. mohammed darawsheh and fares worked together to build the get_info.html routes.
+5. and i did the index.html and result.html routes.
+6. finally, we told  AI agent to make interface for the application.